thanhdnh/emoji-splitter/README.md

 # emojiSplit
-This javascript library allows you perform emoji string splitting.
-If you want to extend this project to work with almost unicode string, you just need extend the data file (append data into emoji.json). <br/>
+This javascript library allows you perform splitting emoji string.
+If you want to extend this project to work with almost unicode string, you just need to extend the data file (append data into emoji.json). <br/>
 This project is a part of [https://www.emojionline.org](https://www.emojionline.org) <br/>
 ====================== <br/>
-*Required library: jquery.
+*Required library: jquery. <br/>
-*Required other data: emoji.json.
+*Required other data: emoji.json. <br/>
 ----------------------  <br/>
 In order to use this library, you need:
 1) Include jquery library before including this library.